top of page

 • What is the wait time to receive counselling?

-• At this time, the waitlist time is 12 - 16 weeks.
-This is a shorter wait time than is being experienced by other counselling centres in the area.
+• At this time, the waitlist time is 16-20 weeks.
+This is a shorter wait time than is being experienced at other organizations.

 • How can a person access your services?

 • Individuals can self-refer.
-All you need to do is to call or text the Community Counselling Centre of London office at 226-667-6767 to inquire about wait times or to complete an intake.
+You can call or text the Community Counselling London office at 226-667-6767 to inquire about wait times or to complete an intake.
 You can also email info@cclondon.ca

 bottom of page